Approved Med School Application Timeline’s (2025-2026 Edition)

 • Interview Prep: Research common medical school interview formats, such as MMIs or traditional panel interviews.

 • Mock Interviews: Practice with advisors or peers.
-Be ready to discuss both your academic journey and experiences like working in resource-limited hospitals abroad (a key differentiator if you’ve completed a Go Elective internship).
+Be ready to discuss both your academic journey and experiences like working in resource-limited hospitals abroad (a key differentiator if you’ve completed a Go-Elective internship).

 Acceptance Offers & Waitlists (October – April)